DCTInvestGroup/About-the-company-DCTInvestGroup/README.md

 - [ ] 0.5 ETH or more Get 25.000 DCTIG With Bonus 10%
 - [ ] 0.1 ETH or more Get 5.000 DCTIG Without Bonus

+### Investors from such countries as China, India, Vietnam, Thailand, Kyrgyzstan, Iceland are prohibited from investing in the DCT Invest Group (DCTIG).

 # DISTRIBUTION OF TOKENS

 - [ ] Total supply 500.000.000